 There will be a number of Apple loyalists who will sign up for the Apple Card because of the company’s cool factor.
 But for now, the rewards seem meager except for the most hardcore Apple fans.

-Editor’s note: This column was updated Aug.
-20, 2019 to reflect the addition of Uber and Uber Eats as a 3 percent cash back category on Apple Card.
+Editor’s note: This column was updated Sept.
+20, 2019 to reflect the addition of T-Mobile as a 3 percent cash back category on Apple Card.